ietf-wg-nmop/IETF-Meetings/interim-102024/agenda.md

 ### 2. Digital Map Concept and Terminology (Olga, 20 min)

-Goal:
+_Goal_:

-: Discuss issues related to the concept definition, applicability, etc.
+* Discuss issues related to the concept definition, applicability, etc.

 ### 3. Review and Discussion of the Digital Map Requirements (Olga/all, 60 min)

-Goal:
+_Goal_:

-: Detailed presentation/discussion of each requirement (one slide, one requirement) with the goal to agree on a stable set of requirements (consolidate the requirements, agree on their meaning/purpose, avoid biased ones, etc.) so that assessment work can have a stable base for analysis.
+* Detailed presentation/discussion of each requirement (one slide, one requirement) with the goal to agree on a stable set of requirements (consolidate the requirements, agree on their meaning/purpose, avoid biased ones, etc.) so that assessment work can have a stable base for analysis.

 ### 4. Digital Map Assessment Plans & Ongoing Experiments Updates (25 min)